oracle-livelabs/oci/gdk-oci-email/05-build-run-app/build-run-app.md

 ## Introduction

-This lab takes you through the steps to build and run the sample application, and use it to upload, download, and delete pictures from the OCI Object Storage bucket.
+This section of the lab takes you through the steps to build and run the sample application and then send emails.

 Estimated Lab Time: 10 minutes